2ndQuadrant/pg_stat_plans/README.rst

 | time_stddev         | double    | Stddev of average execution times for each plan               |
 +---------------------+-----------+---------------------------------------------------------------+

-Note that because ``pg_stat_plans_queries`` is defined in terms of pg_stat_plans, it is possible for one plan to be evicted from the module's shared hash table, while another plan associated with the same query remains, giving a set of execution costs for the query that are not really representative of actual costs since the query was first instrumented.
+Note that because ``pg_stat_plans_queries`` is defined in terms of the ``pg_stat_plans`` view, it is possible for one plan to be evicted from the module's shared hash table, while another plan associated with the same query remains, giving a set of execution costs for the query that are not really representative of actual costs since the query first appeared (in some form) in pg_stat_plans.

 Configuration Parameters
 ========================